neostandard/neostandard/GOVERNANCE.md

 Individuals making significant and valuable contributions to the project may be a candidate to join the Neostandard organization.

-A Collaborator needs to open a private team discussion on GitHub and list the candidates they want to sponsor with a link to the user's contributions.
+A Collaborator needs to open a private team discussion in [`neostandard/collaborators`](https://github.com/neostandard/collaborators) and list the candidates they want to sponsor with a link to the user's contributions.
 For
 example: